Kevin Dresser: Iowa State

-Nearing the end of the 2016-17 season, Kevin Dresser accepted an offer to be the new head coach of wrestling at Iowa State University.
-Bringing with him his wife Penny, oldest daughter Emma, middle daughter Anna, and youngest son, Jack.
+Nearing the end of the 2016-17 season, Kevin Dresser accepted an offer to be the new head coach of wrestling at Iowa State University.Bringing with him his wife Penny, oldest daughter Emma, middle daughter Anna, and youngest son, Jack.
+Dresser coached the Cyclones to the 2024 Big XII team wrestling championship.
+He was also named the Big XII coach of the year in 2019 and 2024.
 He signed a 7-year, $2.25 million contract.